 1. Start early

 This pointer does not only apply to SAT but probably every other exam you ever take or have taken in your life.
 Starting early, no matter what the exam is, always helps.
 On one hand, while it gives you enough time to work on the areas you’re weak in, you also get to brush up on your areas of strength on the other.

-Chalk out a time table.
-Now, while the fact remains that time tables seldom work unless they’re forced upon us by some authority, but when it comes to SAT, you should take it upon yourself to follow it with full dedication and sincerity.
+Then, chalk out a time table.
+Now, while the fact remains that time tables seldom work unless they’re forced upon by some authority, but when it comes to SAT, you should take it upon yourself to follow it with full dedication and sincerity.
 Also, prepare subject wise for the SAT exam, it is only going to benefit you in the long run, and save you the panic of preparing everything at the eleventh hour.